 The HBCU Library Alliance (www.hbculibraries.org) is a consortium that supports the collaboration of information professionals dedicated to providing an array of resources designed to strengthen Historically Black Colleges and Universities and their constituents.
 Created in 2002 by deans and directors of HBCU libraries, and incorporated in 2006, the HBCU Library Alliance is governed by a Board of Directors elected by and from the membership.
 Members of the HBCU Library Alliance are those HBCU institutions so designated by the White House Initiative on HBCUs.
-Mantra Henderson, Director of Library Services, Mississippi Valley State University, is the current Board Chair.
+Monika Rhue, Director of Library Services, James B. Duke Memorial Library, is the current Board Chair.

 The HBCU Library Alliance works to transform and strengthen its membership by developing leaders, preserving collections, and planning for the future.